brianc/node-postgres/README.md

 ### Simple

-Connect to a postgres instance, run a query, and disconnect.
+Connect to a postgres instance with a single client, run a query, and disconnect.

 ```javascript
 var pg = require('pg');